 - In the Rates section, click Add.

-- Note: The application only displays classification codes that were configured with the same state or province as the legal entity's State or Province.
+- In Workers Comp Class Code drop-down list, select the classification code.
+Dayforceshows only those classification codes that were configured with the same state or province as the legal entity's State or Province.

 - Select the Is Default checkbox to configure the rate as the default for the corresponding classification code.